wdk-docs/vscode-docs/docs/terminal/profiles.md

 ---
 Order: 2
 Area: terminal
-TOCTitle: Terminal Profiles
+title: Terminal Profiles
-ContentId: 1a9d76e8-9c8c-446e-974e-d71570e7d62a
+id: 1a9d76e8-9c8c-446e-974e-d71570e7d62a
 PageTitle: Terminal Profiles in Visual Studio Code
 DateApproved: 7/6/2023
-MetaDescription: Visual Studio Code's integrated terminal allows configuring various profiles to make launching various shells easier.
+description: Visual Studio Code's integrated terminal allows configuring various profiles to make launching various shells easier.
 ---

 # Terminal Profiles

 Terminal profiles are platform-specific shell configurations comprised of an executable path, arguments, and other customizations.
 By default several profiles are automatically detected which can be customized or added to.